msc-acse/acse-9-independent-research-project-lunayeliu/README.md

 ## Documentation

 ## Repo Structure
+- data
+  contains the data of 8-node hexahedral and 10-node tatrehedron element prepared for the training model in the 'trained model' repo

+- data_generation
+  holds the code for generating the data in the 'data' repo

+- elements
+  three kinds of FEM element: 8-node hexahedral, 4-node tetrahedron, 10-node tetrahedron

+- FEM_modules
+  contains the sepsific FEM code for linear elasticity problem

+- HPC_scripts
+  holds the scripts of generating dataset using HPC

+- integration_module
+  contains the smart integration method

+- trained_model
+  holds all the machine learning models

+- units
 ## Dependencies
 To be able to run this software, the following packages and versions are required: